hashidave/terraform-packer-demo/README.md

     - Capture the Access Key ID and Secret.
 Set up HCP Boundary items
   - Create (or use) an avaialable project.
-  - Create a user in HCP boundary called "tf-workspace"
+  - Create a user in HCP boundary called "tf-workspace"  **save the password**
   - Create a role scoped to the project.
 Map to the tf-workspace user with a grant string of id=*;type=*;actions=create,read,update,delete
 - GCP (DO NOT USE)
   - Create a Service Account user with the Editor role, generate key in JSON.
     - Capture the key
 - Create a Variable Set in Terraform Cloud containing the following Environment variables.
-These will be used to drive the overall HCP and TF environment
+These will be used to drive the overall HCP and TF environment.  **Don't forget to apply this to any workspaces you create for this project.**
   - HCP_CLIENT_ID
   - HCP_CLIENT_SECRET (sensitive)
   - AWS User for TF Deployment